SEMICeu/uri.semic.eu-proxy/README.md

 ## TODO

-1. activate autorestart when VM restarts
+1. activate autorestart when VM restarts:
+    Any VM restart would require to restart the docker services.
+To reduce the current require manual intervention, this should be automated.
 2. improvements on the URL processing:
-     - support for Accept header qs and level specifications (low usage though)
+     - support for Accept header qs and level specifications (low usage though) See [RFC2616](https://datatracker.ietf.org/doc/html/rfc2616).
 3. infrastructure as code (improved service management) (**rescue docker image storage**)
-     Although the Docker containers are build from official Docker images, low maintenance activity might reside in a situation in which the deployed version is not anymore supported and available.
+     - (risk 1 - used Docker images cannot be build) Although the Docker containers are build from official Docker images, low maintenance activity might reside in a situation in which the deployed version is not anymore supported and available.
 And that the Docker image cannot be rebuilt.
-To avoid long downtime in the case where the uri.semic.eu VM looses the docker images (which are stored in the VM disk) and the docker containers cannot be immediately rebuilt from this repository the docker images should be pushed to an external docker container repository.
+     - (risk 2 - downtown to loosing the cached Docker images) To avoid long downtime in the case where the uri.semic.eu VM looses the docker images (which are stored on the VM disk) and the docker containers cannot be immediately rebuilt from this repository the docker images should be pushed to an external docker container repository.
        In that case downtime can be reduced by pulling the latest built image from that repository.
-This activity is a step towards implementing the uri.semic.eu VM by the _infrastructure as code_ principle.
+       The risk mitigation to introduce a SEMIC maintained Docker repository is a further step towards implementing the uri.semic.eu VM by the _infrastructure as code_ principle.

 4. activate robots.txt in all subdomains